PhD, MS, UC-Berkeley; BS, University of Redlands

 PhD, UC-Berkeley; MBA, Columbia University; BA, Union College

 Kenneth Merchant is an expert in management accounting, management control systems, and corporate governance.
 He has published in many journals, including Accounting, Organizations and Society, The Accounting Review, Industrial Relations, Journal of Accounting Research, Journal of Marketing, and Management Science.
-He has received numerous awards, including three Notable Contributions to Research awards from the American Accounting Association, one for lifetime contributions to the field.
+He has received numerous awards, including five Notable Contributions to Research awards from the American Accounting Association, two for lifetime contributions to the field.
 He also received an honorary doctorate from the Turku School of Economics (Finland) in 2010.
 Professor Merchant served as Dean of the Leventhal School of Accounting from 1994 to 2001.
 Before joining USC, he taught at Harvard Business School and UC-Berkeley.

 LLM, University of San Diego; JD, BS, Syracuse University